-Tenure is viewed by the University as an important means to assure: 1) freedom of teaching, research, and extramural activities under the guidance of professional responsibility; and 2) a sufficient degree of economic security to make teaching at Mercer University attractive to persons of high ability.
-Freedom and economic security for the faculty are viewed as indispensable to the effectiveness of the University's service to its students, its constituency, and society.
+Tenure is a mutual commitment and offers mutual benefit to faculty and the University.
+Tenure improves the University's ability to attract and retain outstanding faculty.
+It decreases turnover, thereby ensuring institutional continuity and the stability necessary to support innovation in teaching, research, and scholarship.
+Tenure ensures academic freedom for the faculty member framed under the guidance of professional responsibility as well as a sufficient degree of economic security.
+Academic freedom and economic security for the faculty are viewed as indispensable to the effectiveness of the University's service to its students, its constituency, and society.

-The standards and procedures for granting tenure at Mercer are set forth in Section 2.4.2.
+Tenure may be conferred by the President, upon the recommendation of the Provost, and is awarded only by positive action of the Board of Trustees.
 The granting of tenure is not an unconditional guarantee of permanent faculty appointment.
-Rather, tenure provides assurance that an appointment will be continued until retirement, in accordance with the University's retirement policy, or until termination or dismissal by the University for adequate reason or cause.
+Rather, tenure provides assurance that an appointment will be continued until retirement, in accordance with the University's retirement policy, or until termination or dismissal by the University for adequate cause.